After the tremendous success of the first chapter of Forest Stories in 2020 we are excited to present Forest Stories 2.

 In this workshop, you’ll explore how to create a visual narrative expressing your experience of Plumwood Mountain.
 You’ll learn how to integrate the use of your camera with observation and investigation of the more-than-human world, while developing skills in conceptualising and realising a series of images incorporating a sense of place.
 You’ll work towards producing an engaging visual story – either a photo-essay or short film – that captures your encounter with this incredible forest environment.

-This workshop will run over three sessions, centred on a day-long Saturday field trip on Plumwood Mountain.
+This workshop will run over four sessions, centred on two field trip on Plumwood Mountain.
 For this excursion, we’ll meet in Braidwood and then travel around 25 kilometres to the property.
-The day will begin with a walk up a bush track to Val’s stone cottage, with stops along the way for taking images.
-After morning tea , we’ll explore the clearing around the cottage and then walk to a lookout with a view towards the South Coast.
+The first day of the field trip will begin with a walk up a bush track to Val’s stone cottage, with stops along the way for taking images.
+After afternoon tea , we’ll explore the clearing around the cottage and then walk to a lookout with a view towards the South Coast.
 A highlight will be our journey down to a dense grove of Plumwood trees, investigating the special interrelationship between the forest canopy and the tree ferns upon which the tall trees rely.

 ‘The country of my heart lies along the high forested escarpment that edges the coastal mountains of southern New South Wales.
 It is a rugged country still mostly unwounded by humans, keeping that extraordinary blending of landforms with life communities that marks long evolutionary adaptation’ .
 Val Plumwood, 2004.